-For suppliers, the TPRM Program involves an assessment of risk based on a number of factors, including:
+Prior to working with Enbridge, new suppliers are evaluated through the TPRM Program.
+The TPRM Program involves an assessment of risk based on a number of factors, including:

-- Country in which the supplier is located - Type of good or service being provided - Performance of due diligence against a database which includes sanctions, regulatory violations, adverse media, etc. - Review of any supplier compliance and/or TPRM Program documentation provided with the questionnaire
+- Country in which the supplier is located. - Type of good or service being provided. - Performance of due diligence against a database which includes sanctions, regulatory violations, adverse media, etc. - Review of any supplier compliance and/or TPRM Program documentation provided with the questionnaire.